REACH (Registration, Evaluation, Authorization and Restrictions of Chemicals)

 REACH assigns the obligation to register on the EU based manufacturer or EU based importer.
 Non-EU based companies may appoint an “only representative” to manage their registration dossier.
 Only Representatives are commonly referred to by the acronym “OR”.
 Registrations are submitted to the European Chemicals Agency (ECHA) through the IUCLID website (http://iuclid.eu/).

 When entering the market, registration is mandatory, yet, pre-registration is possible.
 With pre-registration an exporter or manufacturer mentions his intend to register a given substance in time for the final registration deadline.
 In the meantime the exporter or manufacturer remains the right to circulate the product on the EU market.
 The deadline for pre-registration is no later than May 31st, 2017.
-The deadline for actual registration is no later than May 31st, 2018.
+The deadline for actual registration is May 31st, 2018.

 Annex IV and V of the REACH regulation lists a number of other chemical substances exempted from REACH.
 Dossier list includes minerals, ores, cement clinkers, crude oil, coal and coke; on the condition that they are not chemically modified.